Powerlearnproject/se-day1-assignment-sabulkong/README.md

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+Role and Responsibility of Software Project Manager Planning Everything from Execution to Delivery.
+Oversee the Software Development Team.
+Delegating Work Effectively.
+Monitoring Progress and Tracking Roadblocks.
+Managing the Deployment Deliverables.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.